-Sticky Apps :: Monitor Ping is an app by Tim Sullivan.
+Sticky Apps :: Monitor Ping is an application by Tim Sullivan.
 Sticky Apps :: Monitor Ping was first published on .
-Sticky Apps :: Monitor Ping is accessible for Steam.About This Software Sticky Apps :: Monitor Ping is an application to view your network connection to multiple systems on the Internet.
-This is a great way to monitor your PING/network...
+The app is currently available on Steam.About This Software Sticky Apps :: Monitor Ping is an application to view your network connection to multiple systems on the Internet.
+This is a great way to monitor your PING/network to...

 Sticky Apps :: Monitor Ping Review

-Sticky Apps :: Monitor Ping is an application created by Tim Sullivan.
+Sticky Apps :: Monitor Ping is an app designed by Tim Sullivan.
 Sticky Apps :: Monitor Ping was first published on .
-Sticky Apps :: Monitor Ping is available on the following platforms: Steam.
+The app is available on Steam.